 Our certificate of incorporation and bylaws will be amended and restated prior to the consummation of the spin-off.
 The following description of certain terms of our common stock as it will be in effect upon completion of the spin-off is a summary and is qualified in its entirety by reference to our amended and restated certificate of incorporation and our amended and restated bylaws.
+We have not yet finalized the terms of our amended and restated certificate of incorporation or amended and restated bylaws and will include expanded descriptions thereof in an amendment to this information statement.
 The certificate of incorporation and bylaws, each in a form expected to be in effect at the time of the distribution, will be included as exhibits to the registration statement on Form 10, of which this information statement forms a part.
 See "Where You Can Find More Information."